4.79 from 119 votes

 Can you bake with protein powder?

 Definitely!
-Adding protein powder to your baked goods is a great way to make certain baked goods more filling and add more protein to your diet.
-I bake with protein powder all the time and have so many protein recipes here on EBF.
+Making brownies with protein powder is a great way to make these brownies more filling and add more protein to your diet.

 How much protein do these brownies have?